 sudo systemctl restart darkstat

-With Darkstat configured, its web interface serves as a powerful tool for monitoring your network traffic.
+With Darkstat configured, its web interface is a powerful tool for monitoring your network traffic.
 To access it, open any web browser on your Ubuntu machine and navigate to your system’s IP address on port 667.
 For instance, if your system’s IP address is 192.168.1.100, you would enter:

 http://192.168.1.100:667

 Upon doing so, Darkstat’s web interface will present itself, showcasing detailed insights into your system’s network traffic.
-This interface includes several tabs and options that allow for comprehensive traffic analysis and monitoring.
+This interface includes several tabs and options, allowing comprehensive traffic analysis and monitoring.

 Conclusion